 Ohio University uses Handshake, the leading career platform used by 500+ colleges and by more than 250,000 employers.
+We use Handshake for appointment scheduling, career events, and as a robust internship and job search tool.

 Used by all Fortune 500 companies, Handshake allows you to discover and favorite jobs at top financial institutions, cutting edge tech firms, leading design and marketing agencies, nonprofits making the world a better place, and more.
 You can also receive personal recommendations based on your interests, skills, major, location preferences and search history.